- Status:

 - toilet upgrades for students or staff

-- roof upgrades for learning or administration spaces.
+- roof upgrades for learning or administration spaces

-- issues identified by the Rolling Facilities Evaluation and found in the Priority 3 to 5 categories (including asphalting, gutters and drains)
+- issues identified by the Rolling Facilities Evaluation (RFE) and found in the Priority 3 to 5 categories (including asphalting, gutters and drains)

 - relocatable building upgrades or replacement